Set 11 | 501 - 550

 (V.) (बदनाम करना, नीचा दिखाना)

-Example: He tried to denigrate his opponent’s achievements.
+Sentence: He tried to denigrate his opponent’s achievements.

 To represent or show something in words or pictures